 COVID in The Workplace: Employer Obligations During COVID-19October 26, 2020

-Are You Fulfilling Your Duty of Care During COVID-19?
+Are You Fulfilling Your Duty of Care?
+Considering COVID in The Workplace

 COVID-19 has put workers’ health and safety at the forefront of public concerns.
 When the pandemic hit, the unknown perils of COVID-19 caused mass shutdowns of workplaces, with employers scrambling to find ways to bring back employees and restart the economy safely.